How belay devices work

 Traditional Single pitch - For this type of climbing generally half ropes are used so the device must be capable of accepting two ropes.
 An Intermediate device would be the best recommendation .
 For a less experienced belayer a device which grabs the rope more would be preferable such as a BD ATC XP.
 For a more experienced belayer then a device that is slicker may be appropriate such as the Wild Country Variable Controller.

 Traditional Multi Pitch - Though it is perfectly safe to use the devices that have been suggested for single pitch routes there is a second option.
 These are the 'Guide' type devices.
 These are attached directly in to the belay to bring up the second or even two people at the same time.
 In this mode the device becomes self locking with the use of an additional carabiner.
 The two most popular versions are the Petzl Reverso and the Black Diamond ATC Guide.
-Below is a short video about using the Reverso, a similar video can be seen on the ATC Guide page.

 For our full range please see our belay devices.